Task Alignment: A Simple Proxy for Practical Model Merging Across Diverse Vision Tasks: Introduction

 \section{Introduction}

-Vision foundation models have emerged as generic encoders that support a wide range of computer vision tasks~\cite{oquab2024dinov2, alayrac2022flamingo, sariyildiz2025dune, ranzinger2024radio, radford2021clip}, typically paired with task-specific decoders.
+Vision foundation models have emerged as generic encoders that support a wide range of computer vision tasks~\cite{oquab2024dinov2, alayrac2022flamingo, sariyildiz2024unic, sariyildiz2025dune, ranzinger2024radio, radford2021clip}, typically paired with task-specific decoders.
 Fine-tuning such models for individual tasks improves performance, but deploying multiple fine-tuned encoders is costly: each additional model increases memory and compute requirements.
 This is particularly problematic in resource-constrained settings such as robotics, where localization, human detection, and semantic or geometric scene understanding must run simultaneously on limited hardware.
 This motivates a practical question: Can we efficiently merge multiple task-specialized encoders, fine-tuned from the same base, into a single encoder that retains performance while reducing deployment cost?

 Recent works on model merging have brought us closer to answering that question.
-Several approaches~\cite{ilharco2023editing, lee2025star, ortizjimenez2023tangent, wang2025lines} demonstrate that models fine-tuned from a shared initialization can be combined without additional training via simple arithmetic in the weight space.
+Several approaches~\cite{ilharco2023editing, lee2025star, ortizjimenez2023tangent, wang2025lines,marczak2025notaskleftbehind} demonstrate that models fine-tuned from a shared initialization can be combined without additional training via simple arithmetic in the weight space.
 However, in computer vision, empirical evaluations have largely focused on CLIP-based image classification, where different label sets define different tasks.
 Because CLIP’s text encoder remains frozen, switching tasks only requires modifying class embeddings.
 This makes merged models easy and fast to evaluate, as no retraining is required.
-Alternatively, several works study merging on NLP tasks, where models have converged to being ``decoder-only'', also allowing direct evaluation.
+Alternatively, some works studied merging on NLP tasks, where models have converged to being ``decoder-only'', also allowing direct evaluation.

 While encouraging, these settings obscure a fundamental challenge: in most vision applications, each task relies on a different trainable decoder.
 In such scenario, merging can only be performed on part of the model, typically the shared encoder, while task-specific decoders must be fine-tuned after merging.
 This brings additional challenges and is the main focus of this paper, illustrated in~\cref{fig:benchmark}.